ucb-ist-drupal/ucberkeley_cas-7/README.md

 <a name="initial_login">
 ### Inital login destination and Logout destination ###
 </a>

-You may want to customize these.
-Feel free...
+You can configure the landing pages for the user after successful login/logout.

 <a name="automatically_create">
 ### Automatically create Drupal accounts ###
 </a>
 If you do not want Drupal to create accounts for every CalNet user who attempts to log in to your site, go to admin/config/people/cas, open the User Accounts section, and uncheck Automatically create Drupal accounts.
+As an alternative, you can pre-create CAS users at /admin/people/cas/create.

 <a name="users_cannot">
 ### Users cannot change password ###
 </a>

 Unchecking this is very likely to cause confusion.
 Users should change their passwords via CalNet.
-See *Change password URL* further down.
+See [Change password URL](#change_password) further down.

 <a name="change_password">
 ### Change Password URL ###
 </a>

 This setting is blank because it can cause confusion.

 The intention of ucberkeley_cas is that all users log into the site using Calnet/CAS authentication as opposed to Drupal's standard authentication.
-Therefore changing your site password would require changing your Calnet password (which can be done at https://net-auth.berkeley.edu/cgi-bin/krbcpw) and would result in
-     your password changing for all Calnet authenticated applications.
+Therefore changing your site password would require changing your Calnet password (which can be done at https://net-auth.berkeley.edu/cgi-bin/krbcpw) and would result in your password changing for **all** Calnet authenticated applications.
 A user presented with a "change password" url might not understand the ramifications here.

 <a name="drupal_login">
 ### Drupal Login Invitation ###
 </a>

 This setting is blank because it can cause confusion.

-It adds a link to your login block allowing users to login using Drupal's stadandard authentication instead of CalNet.
+This adds a link to your login block allowing users to login using Drupal's stadandard authentication instead of CalNet.
 It's best to require ALL of your users to login via CAS and not to give them the option of using Drupal's authentication.
 If you need to allow people who don't have a CalNet ID to login to your site, you can add a value like "Non-UCB people login here" to this text box.

-	  IMPORTANT: If you allow standard Drupal authentication to your site you MUST run your site at an https URL.
-Failure to do so is a significant security risk yielding multiple vulnerabilities.
+IMPORTANT: If you allow standard Drupal authentication to your site you **are very strongly encouraged** to run your site at an https URL.
+Failure to do so is a significant security.
 For example, anyone logging into your site from a public wireless network can easily have their password stolen.

-	  (There is a module in the works to facilitate using both CAS and standard Drupal authentication on a site.
-Email ist-drupal@lists.berkeley.edu for more information.)

 <a name="cas_attributes">
 ## Cas Attributes configuration ##